Glossary of Terms

 A family of synthetic materials based on cellulose used to make RO membranes.
 While CTA is superior to CA, under adverse water conditions both are effective in removing a wide spectrum of impurities from water.
 The disadvantage of Cellulose type membranes is that they are subject to bacterial attack, particularly in chlorinated water supplies.
 CTA has superior bacterial resistance.

 Chemical complexes formed from the reaction between ammonia and chlorine.
 They are presently being used to disinfect municipal water supplies because unlike chlorine, they do not combine with organics in the water to form potentially dangerous carcinogens such as trihalomethanes (THM).
-Chloramines can exist in three forms, the proportions of which depend on the physical and chemical properties of the water.
-Water containing chloramines cannot be used for fishtanks or kidney dialysis equipment.
+Water containing chloramines cannot be used for fish tanks or kidney dialysis equipment.

-A chemical in the form of liquid or gas used to disinfect water.
-It is known to react with organic matter in the water to form trihalomethanes (THM’s), are a suspected carcinogen.
+A chemical in the form of liquid or gas used to disinfect water that is used by most municipal water treatment plants.
+This prevents bacteria contamination as the water is pumped to a home.
+High levels of chlorine in water can cause harsh odors and tastes, while drying out your skin.
+It is recommended to filter this chemical out prior to use in your home.
+It is known to react with organic matter in the water to form trihalomethanes (THM’s), a suspected carcinogen.

-Generally, water that has been treated by a water softener to remove hard minerals like calcium and magnesium.
+Generally, water that has been treated by a water softener or water filter to improve its quality.
+Water softening removes hardness minerals like calcium and magnesium.
+Water filtration reduces a wide range of other contaminants.
+Often the term “water conditioning” involves both water softening and filtering.

 A measure of the ability of a substance to transmit an electrical current.
-The conductivity imparted to water by dissolved solids is a function of both the amount and composition of the salts and of the temperature of the water.
+The conductivity imparted to water by dissolved solids is a function of both the amount and composition of the contaminants in the water and of the temperature of the water.

-The length of time water is in direct contact with activated carbon.
-This is a major factor in determining how effectively organic impurities will be removed.
+The length of time water is in direct contact with a surface.
+This is a major factor in determining how effectively impurities will be removed.
+The slower water passes through a media or filter material, the longer the contact time and the higher the likelihood of a contaminant being captured.

 Process of making water biologically safe for human consumption by using chemicals, ultraviolet, ionization, etc., which destroys harmful microorganisms.

 Water which has been purified using the evaporation-condensation cycle.
-It generally contains less than 5 ppm of TDS.
+It generally contains less than 5 ppm of Total Dissolved Solids.

 The United States Environmental Protection Agency.
 This federal agency is responsible for safeguarding our environment, including public water supplies.

-The pressure at which water is supplied to the RO module.
+The pressure at which incoming water is supplied.

-A term which refers to the water supply that is put into a water treatment system for processing (removal of impurities).
+A term that refers to the water supply that is put into a water treatment system for processing (removal of impurities).
+This is often referred to as “raw” water.

 The flow of water through reverse osmosis membranes, measured per square foot of surface.

-The process of depositing impurities on the membrane surface, thus impeding normal function.
+The process of depositing impurities on the membrane surface of a Reverse Osmosis tap water filter, thus impeding normal function.
 This can be due to the presence of suspended solids or precipitated salts of biological growth.
 This causes a decrease in both the amount of water produced and the quality of the water.

 Water located in the underground aquifers.
 It is the supply tapped by wells.

 The amount of calcium and magnesium in the water measured in grains per gallon (expressed as calcium carbonate).
-This level is important to control during the RO process to prevent scaling.
+This level is important to control to prevent scaling.
 Each grain is equal to 17.1 ppm of calcium and magnesium (expressed as calcium carbonate).
+These minerals typically enter a water supply through dissolved bedrock.

 The chemical degradation of an RO membrane in water due to certain conditions such as high pH.
 Cellulose-based membranes are quite susceptible to hydrolysis while the TFC types are virtually immune.